Next Steps For Better Habits For a Better Planet

 Section 2 of the worksheet

 The second section is about figuring out what your options are for reducing, reusing, recycling, and refusing the specific item.
 This will help you set your personal parameters and help with decision-making.
 Itโ€™s also a great opportunity to explore more of the resources available in your community, whether they be local or online.
-Just to clarify, on the worksheet, there is an option for “refuse/alternate” – this is for figuring out alternates you can use if you choose to refuse the item.ย
+Just to clarify, on the worksheet, there is an option for “refuse/alternate” – this is for figuring out alternates you can use if you choose to refuse the item.

 Section 3 of the worksheet

-4th and final section of the worksheet
+4th section of the worksheet

 Now that youโ€™ve figured out your goal and how to achieve it, the fourth section is where youโ€™re going to list your next steps.
 Your next steps should have an actionable component like “getting a …”, or “make a spot for…”.
 Donโ€™t forget to list any additional support you might need for this goal.